stevana/deterministic-scheduler/README.md

 get mem (AtomicCounter ref) = memReadIORef mem ref
 ```

+Finally, we can implement the race condition test using the counter and
+two threads that do increments:

 ``` haskell
 test :: Int -> IO (Int, Bool, Int) test seed = do